lsst-dm/dmtn-010/index.rst

 LSST-DM currently uses WCSlib_ to persist/un-persist and manipulate World Coordinate System (WCS) transformations.
 WCS-lib is based on the work by Greisen & Calabretta, which is specifically focused on the FITS WCS standard.
 This standard only supports distortion models involving 7th order polynomials, which severly limits its ability to describe complex focal plane and on-sky distortions.
+Most previous projects have employed this, or a related FITS WCS-based library, usually with some home-built custom functionality, to manage their astrometric results.

 .. _WCSlib: http://www.atnf.csiro.au/people/mcalabre/WCS/

+There is no standardized method in the astronomical community to improve upon or extend the FITS WCS standard.
+The `Simple Imaging Polynomial convention <http://fits.gsfc.nasa.gov/registry/sip.html>`_ allows a distortion model represented by a polynomial of up to 9th order.
+The DECam community pipeline uses the `TPV convention <http://fits.gsfc.nasa.gov/registry/tpvwcs.html>`_ which allows a 7th-order polynomial distortion correction.
+SDSS produced their own `asTran model <https://data.sdss.org/datamodel/files/PHOTO_REDUX/RERUN/RUN/astrom/asTrans.html>`_ to map the (row,column) coordinates from each field into `(mu,nu) <https://www.sdss3.org/dr8/algorithms/surveycoords.php>`_ great circle spherical coordinates via a 3rd order polynomial.

+Two much more flexible, powerful, and extensible systems are Starlink AST and STScI's GWCS.
+The `Starlink AST package <http://starlink.eao.hawaii.edu/starlink/AST>`_, written in C, provides much more complicated models that can be combined in a variety of ways, but it is not widely used.
+STScI is developing a python-based Generalized World Coordinate System package (`GWCS <https://github.com/spacetelescope/gwcs>`_), building top of astropy.modeling for JWST.

+This document discusses the expected requirements for the LSST distortion model and coordinate transform system, the options we have to select from, and provides a recommendation for how we should achieve our requirements.

 Requirements
 ============